Retr0Metal98/file_manipulators/README.md

   - `py_midicsv`: https://pypi.org/project/py-midicsv/

 ## Setup
-- Download & install all executables and python packages
+- Download & install all required executables and python packages
+- Clone/Download & unzip this repo to a local directory
-- Change the variables in `exec_paths.py` to the paths of the installed executables & packages
+- From within the `file_manipulators` folder, run `python config.py write` and enter the paths of the installed executables & packages as prompted

 ## Usage
 - Clone this repo to a local directory